 Since then, Sentsov was transferred to several prisons in Russia.
 Prison transfers in Russia are known for their inhumane conditions.
 In November 2017, Sentsov’s lawyer reported that his client has developed heart problems after being exposed to extremely cold temperatures.
 His latest destination is a penal colony in Labytnangi, a small Siberian town above the Arctic Circle.
 After several months in Labytnangi, Sentsov lost two teeth and has started losing his hair – the severe climate there is not suitable for Sentsov according to his lawyer.

 The kind of hell Sentsov has been through is far too much for any person, let alone an innocent one.
 He is protesting for others unfairly convicted to be released, but he himself also deserves freedom.
-On 13 July, he will turn 42.
-Freedom would be the best – and the most deserved - gift for him.

 What are Sentsov’s demands?